-Elizabeth started with neurofeedback training in NYC after having tried many things to help her performance anxiety and occasional worrying.
-Specifically, she wanted to unstick what, at times, feeling emotional paralyzed when she had to be on the spot.
-She was frustrated and not able to move forward professionally the way she wanted to advance in her career.
-She was also hoping to get support with managing her sleep, which some nights, was not restful.
+Elizabeth started with neurofeedback training in NYC after having tried many things to help her performance anxiety.
+Specifically, she wanted to unstick what, at times, felt like emotional paralysis when she was put on the spot at work.
+Her mind would start racing and her heart would pound and she wouldn't be able to articulate her points.

-Since Elizabeth began neuro feedback in September and I've noticed a remarkable difference in her confidence and overall sense of well-being.
-She often ends training sessions now with a calm half-smile.
-While she is not finished her training series, I asked her to comment on what changes she’s notices so far.
+Since Elizabeth began neurofeedback two months ago with weekly sessions, her feeling of confidence and overall sense of wellbeing has noticeably shifted.
+No longer a ball of tension, she often ends training sessions now with a calm half-smile.
+While she is still mid-series of neurofeedback sessions, I asked her to comment on what changes she’s notices so far.

 Before I did neurofeedback training I was completely a wreck.
 Now, I'm becoming less and less reliant on my old coping mechanism.
-I'm sleeping better, no longer having worrying thoughts, and the exhaustion I was in before has faded away.
+I'm sleeping better, no longer having worrying thoughts before I present at work, and the exhaustion I was in before has faded away.

 When training with NeurOptimal, you do not need a diagnosis to start.
 The most helpful tracking tool we ask clients to fill out is a self-report survey.
 These questionnaires help clients track and notice shifts in their thoughts, and feelings and life choices.

 Jenny's neurofeedback review of how it helped her reset her emotional habits.